Equity, access and availability: safe abortion and contraception access

 No woman should be forced to carry a pregnancy to term against her will; and especially not when the barrier is financial.
 It’s for this reason that we have established our philanthropic funds, to ensure that all women are able to access our services regardless of their circumstances.

 It is our mission to destigmatise abortion and to dispel the many myths and fallacies surrounding it.
-Abortion is not shameful, it is not a weakness of character and it is not something that women should be denied access to under any circumstances.
+Abortion is not shameful, it is not a weakness of character and it is not something that women and pregnant should be denied access to under any circumstances.

 Abortion is a health issue and should be treated as such by society and legislation.
 And until it is, Marie Stopes will continue to rely on the generosity of benefactors and philanthropists to help bridge the gap for women who are unable to access it.